Credit: ThisIsEngineering

 Credit: Lukas

-Putting Snowflake, Databricks, and AWS Redshift side-by-side to check their features, functionalities, and price would help you determine which one will best address your requirements.
+Let's put Snowflake, Databricks, and AWS Redshift side-by-side to check their features, functionalities, and prices to help you determine which one will best address your requirements.

 Core Features